 Entry and suitability

 No. Prior counselling training at Level 2 or 3 is not required.
 Comprehensive training is delivered within the Dual Diploma itself, building from foundational skills through to integrated practice.
+Students without prior experience may need to attend additional CPD sessions to reach Level 3 before progressing within the Level 5 programme.
+If you want to get a feel for the subject before committing, our free introductory course is a good place to start.

 We do not set an upper age limit.
 Many of our students come to counselling as a second career, drawing on rich life and professional experience.
 Applicants should be 19 or over at the point of starting the course.